cgreenhalgh/daoplayer/docs/fileformat.md

 Note: selectSections is a work in progress!

-`daoplayer.selectSections(trackName,currentSectionName,currentSectionTime,targetDuration)`: return a value suitable to be returned from dynamic position, i.e. an array of names of sections of the specified track `trackName` to play in order to take approximately the `targetDuration` (seconds).
-If the current section has not finished then the first value in the array is the end time of the current section.
-If `currentSectionName` is `null` then the sequence will be from the track (a valid starting section).
-If not null, `currentSectionName` specifies the current/starting point (typically this is the variable `currentSection.name`) and `currentSectionTime` is the elapsed time in that sections, typically `sceneTime-currentSection.startTime`)
+`daoplayer.selectSections(trackName,currentSection,SceneTime,targetDuration)`: return a value suitable to be returned from dynamic position, i.e. an array of names of sections of the specified track `trackName` to play in order to take approximately the `targetDuration` (seconds).
+If `currentSection` is not `null` then the first values in the array will be the name and (historical) start time of the current section.
+Otherwise a valid start section will be chosen.